-There is a variety of industries across the electorate including grain, sheep, cattle, tree farming, fishing and aquaculture, vineyards and winemaking, gold, nickel, talc and mineral sands mining, farm stays and tourism.
+There are many industries across the electorate including grain, sheep, cattle, tree farming, fishing, aquaculture, vineyards, wine-making, gold, nickel, talc and mineral sands mining, farm stays and tourism.

-The electorate is named after Charles O'Connor 1843–1902, Engineer in Chief of Western Australia (appointed 1891).
-Charles O’Connor designed Fremantle Harbour and the pipeline which supplies the Wheatbelt and the Goldfields with water.
+The electorate is named after the late Charles O'Connor 1843–1902, Engineer in Chief of Western Australia (appointed 1891).
+O’Connor designed the pipeline that supplies the Goldfields and Wheatbelt with water.